EAT-JBCOMMUNITY/EAT/CI/README.md

 The AT CI Servers (daemons)
 ```
 This daemon is implemented for checking the jboss servers (CI).
 Similar daemons can be used for any program.
-Also, multiple daemons can be used in parallel (e.g. using pr filtering) from different servers.
+Also, multiple daemons can be used in parallel (e.g. using pr or program version filtering) from different servers.

 Commands to execute:
 $ sudo docker build -t docker.io/atci --ulimit nofile=5000:5000 .